 ABOUT THE ARTIST

-Browning earned a BA in Studio Art and English from Meredith College and her MFA in painting and printmaking from the University of NC at Greensboro.
+Browning earned a BA in Studio Art and English from Meredith College in 2000 and her MFA in painting and printmaking from the University of NC at Greensboro in 2002.
 She has received grants and residency fellowships from the Joan Mitchell Foundation, United Arts Council, Vermont Studio Center, and Virginia Center for Creative Arts.

-Browning’s work was featured in the 2009 and 2015 Southern edition of New American Paintings, as well as in recent exhibitions in Columbia, Atlanta, and Washington DC.
-She exhibits nationally and internationally and is represented by if ART Gallery, Columbia, SC and Whitespace Gallery, Atlanta GA.
+Browning’s work was featured in the 2009 and 2015 Southern edition of New American Paintings, and has been reviewed by Burnaway, The Washington Post, Washington City Paper, and The Atlanta Journal-Constitution.
+She is represented by if ART Gallery, Columbia, SC and Whitespace, Atlanta, GA.